smolikja-team/mcomp-plc-utils/README.md

 # mcomp plc utils

-Set of utilities for client Flutter apps communicationg with mComp's PLC.
+Set of utilities for client Flutter apps communicating with mComp's PLC.

 ## Features